Wikifab/wikifab-main/docs/configuration_notes.md

+## Upload the No-image-yet.jpg

+Go to /Special:Upload and upload the file No-image-yet.jpg

 ## Update your logo

 The logo is expected to be 152 x 50 pixels, but this can be increased by modifying the site CSS.
 Upload your logo file onto your server.
 Let's say it ends up as /images/mylogo.png.
 Then you can use it as your site logo by adding this line to LocalSettings.php: